 It has been identified through analysis of social capital, that individuals from different social classes engaged in different activities, but that those from lower socio-economic groups were not necessarily less active than those from higher ones (Nielsen et al., 2012).
 Therefore, selecting culturally appropriate activities for the children could be key in terms of cultivating engagement in schools.
 As social capital also needs to be continually nurtured (Adler & Kwon, 2002) and potentially renegotiated, it may be possible for schools, as relatively stable social contexts, to create an atmosphere of trust and reciprocation which may ultimately facilitate engagement in health behaviours.

 Since these children may very well be those that we would wish to encourage in being more physically active this is clearly of concern.
-A solution could be to create playground leadership roles wherein older children support younger children in their engagement in PA through such activities – particularly as ‘buddy systems’ have been more broadly recommended to achieve health goals (Ellis, 2005).
+A solution could be to create playground leadership roles wherein older children support younger children in their engagement in physical activity through such activities – particularly as ‘buddy systems’ have been more broadly recommended to achieve health goals (Ellis, 2005).
 This could also improve both psychological and social wellbeing and therefore overall health for individuals.
 It would additionally address the concept of utilising fields in which children might be physically active in school –such fields would be in free play, taught lessons and pre/post school activities wherein children may exchange social for cultural capital (or vice versa).

 However, children were very aware of their inclusion in particular groups and role within them.
 This is in contradiction to suggestions (Bourdieu, 1989) that power forms part of habitus and therefore is not consciously constructed.
-On the basis of the awareness demonstrated by the children in this study, it is arguable that the potential for PA to be a field within which children can benefit from the generation of social capital is a key point that schools may be able to exploit to encourage healthy active lifestyles.
+On the basis of the awareness demonstrated by the children in this study, it is arguable that the potential for physical activity to be a field within which children can benefit from the generation of social capital is a key point that schools may be able to exploit to encourage healthy active lifestyles.
 Indeed, children may consciously acquire or possess social capital commensurate with assisting engagement in physical activity.

 Conclusion

 We suggest that there is a clear relationship between the children’s participation in physical activity and concepts of capital.
 Therefore, it is arguable that establishing patterns of positive health behaviours with respect to activity requires stability of environment and networks.
 If young children now need to be targeted in order to be supported in being physically active in response to government concerns, schools present an obvious conduit through which to achieve this.
-However, in contrast to previous work that has focussed on the content of PA programmes(Ridgers et al., 2011), we suggest that the focus should be centred on the social interactions of children as the point of departure to encourage activity; social capital could act as an antecedent to being physically active.
-Schools are key institutions through which children can acquire capital (Comer, 2015) and can provide an essential field within which related PA opportunities can be developed and potentially track into adulthood (Engstrom, 2008).
+However, in contrast to previous work that has focussed on the content of physical activity programmes (Ridgers, Carter, Stratton, &McKenzie, 2011), we suggest that the focus should be centred on the social interactions of children as the point of departure to encourage activity; social capital could act as an antecedent to being physically active.
+Schools are key institutions through which children can acquire capital (Comer, 2015) and can provide an essential field within which related physical activity opportunities can be developed and potentially track into adulthood (Engstrom, 2008).

 Further to this, no social network exists in isolation and therefore schools could work with families to extend children’s interest in activity beyond their institutions.
-Habitus (Bourdieu, 1989; Grossman, 2013) as the embodiment of cultural and social capital is created through social processes leading to patterns that are transferable to other contexts and therefore, the transference of health behaviours from school to home and vice versa has great potential with respect to PA.
-This may be particularly significant as family support has been shown to positively affect younger children’s orientation towards PA (Garcia et al., 2016).
+Habitus (Bourdieu, 1989; Grossman, 2013) as the embodiment of cultural and social capital is created through social processes leading to patterns that are transferable to other contexts and therefore, the transference of health behaviours from school to home and vice versa has great potential with respect to physical activity.
+This may be particularly significant as family support has been shown to positively affect younger children’s orientation towards it (Garcia et al., 2016).